Goście

 Masterclasses and author meetings

+Masterclasses in literary translation were open to those who consider high-quality literary translation as a possible career choice.
 For Polish language scholars, students and aspiring literary translators, a conversation between prominent authors and translators can be both eye-opening and inspiring, not least by highlighting the richness of meaning and complexity of the Polish literary language.
-The dialogue between the invited guests will facilitate and develop into a debate, which will give participants an opportunity to enhance their individual knowledge of Polish literature and their linguistic sensitivity and expertise, to ask questions, and to get to know each other and the wider network of Polish language experts in their city and country.
+The dialogue between the invited guests facilitated and always developed into a debate, which gave the participants an opportunity to enhance their individual knowledge of Polish literature and their linguistic sensitivity and expertise, to ask questions, and to get to know each other and the wider network of Polish language experts in their city and country.

 Literra in Paris – Mikołaj Grynberg and Margot Carlier